Towdie

 Towdie is a platform adventure game published in Europe in 1994 by Ultrasoft for the ZX Spectrum.
 The game, similar in style to Dizzy series, is set in a fantasy land called Alkria and follows adventures of a little restless creature called Towdie.
 The player controls Towdie, the titular character, who is on the mission to save the kingdom of Alkria from the evil dragon Quido.

 The game was developed by Balara brothers (DSA Computer Graphix), where Dušan Balara created all the graphics & animation and Ladislav Balara programmed the game engine.

-In May 2, 2013, Ultrasoft launced a crowdfunding campaign on Kickstarter to fund a HD remake of this game for Android, iPad, and PC with a funding goal of $50,000.
+On May 2, 2013, Ultrasoft launched a crowdfunding campaign on Kickstarter to fund an HD remake of this game for Android, iPad, and PC with a funding goal of $50,000.
 Unfortunately, this campaign failed to reach its target.

 Plot

 The inhabitants of the kingdom of Alkria were living their happy and carefree lives, until one day the evil dragon Quido descended on the land, burning everything and everyone with his fire breath.
 The only hope now rests on an unlikely hero - little Towdie, who must overcome all the obstacles which get into his way on a mission to unite the remaining citizens of the kingdom and, with their help, defeat the dragon Quido.

-Throughout the game Towdie meets and interacts with many of Alkria's inhabitants, including a prince & princess, a cook, a smith, an executioner, a evil sorceress, along with various other creatures who can help or hinder Towdie's progress towards his goal.
+Throughout the game Towdie meets and interacts with many of Alkria's inhabitants, including a prince and princess, a cook, a smith, an executioner, an evil sorceress, along with various other creatures who can help or hinder Towdie's progress towards his goal.